-7 Knowsley Local Plan: Core Strategy Proposed Submission Document(Knowsley Council, 2012)
+7 Knowsley Local Plan: Core Strategy Proposed Submission Document(Knowsley Council, and Prescot town centre (CS14) would also have a major positive impact on at least one of the economic objectives.

-- 3.22 The appraisal of the policies for each of Principal Regeneration Areas included in the Proposed Submission document concluded that each of these policies would also have a positive impact on a range of sustainability objectives, particularly those relating to social issues.
-The SA considered that the policies relating to Kirkby town centre (CS10), Knowsley Industrial and Business Parks (CS11), South Prescot (CS13) and Prescot town centre (CS14) would also have a major positive impact on at least one of the economic objectives. - 3.23 Nevertheless, the appraisal of the Proposed Submission document acknowledged that as each of the policies would result in built development and would therefore lead to some carbon emissions associated with the construction and operation of this development, their impact on the objective relating to mitigating climate change is uncertain.
+- Nevertheless, the appraisal of the Proposed Submission document 3.23 acknowledged that as each of the policies would result in built development and would therefore lead to some carbon emissions associated with the construction and operation of this development, their impact on the objective relating to mitigating climate change is uncertain.
 It also considered that there is some uncertainty over the impact of the policy for Knowsley Industrial and Business Parks (CS11) on the objectives relating to air quality and need to travel, particularly as there is limited information available on the amount and nature of the new employment uses that would be delivered.
 In addition, due to both policies resulting in the provision of B1 office development in an out of centre location, the impact of the policies for Knowsley Industrial and Business Parks (CS11) and South Prescot (CS13) on the objective relating to the vitality and viability of Knowsley's town centres was also deemed to be uncertain. - 3.24 On the whole, the appraisal of the Proposed Submission document concluded that the Thematic Policies performed well in the SA process.
 In particular, the policies relating to housing and the accommodation needs of the community (CS 15 CS18) were considered to all have a positive impact on the objectives relating to poverty and deprivation; health and the provision of good quality housing; the policies relating to Sustainable and Low Carbon development (CS22) and Renewable and Low Carbon Infrastructure (CS23) were considered to have a major positive impact on the objective relating to mitigating climate change; and the policy for Greenspaces and Trees (CS21) was considered to have a major positive impact on the objectives relating to landscapes; biodiversity; adapting to climate change; and green infrastructure. - 3.25 Further details of how the Sustainability Appraisal process influenced the Core Strategy are presented in the Council's Accounting for Assessments document8 Sustainability Appraisal of the Proposed Submission Document9.